DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You will be able to apply for the IRP from 1 September to 31 October 2023.
 You can email us at IRP.ExpressInterest@education.gov.uk to let us know you are interested in applying for the IRP.
 You will be asked to fill in a form giving us your details and we’ll get in touch when IRP applications open.
 If you are eligible, you’ll receive the money around the end of your first school term of employment.

-For information about IRP applications in 2024, check back to this page.
+We will update this page for more information about IRP applications in 2024.

 ## General information about the international relocation payment

-Further information for trainees and teachers.

 ### Protect yourself from fraud